isomerpages/moe-eliasparkpri/_departments/Science.md

 ##### Mission

-To nurture Eliasians to have a lively curiosity in the Sciences.
+To nurture Eliasians to have a lively&nbsp;curiosity&nbsp;in the Sciences.

 ##### Twin Goals of Science Education*

 Our students are diverse, with different needs, interests and aptitudes for Science.
 Given the diversity of our students and the needs of Singapore, the twin goals of Science education are to:
 1\.
 Enthuse and nurture all students to be scientifically literate, so that they are able to make informed decisions
-    and take responsible actions in their daily lives; and
+&nbsp; &nbsp; and take responsible actions in their daily lives; and
 2\.
 Provide strong Science fundamentals for students to innovate and pursue STEM for future learning and work.

 ##### Learning Outcomes*

-*   Provide students with experiences which build on their interest in and stimulate their curiosity about their environment
+*   Provide students with experiences which build on their interest in and stimulate their curiosity about their environment&nbsp;
-*   Provide students with basic scientific terms and concepts to help them understand themselves and the world around them
+*   Provide students with basic scientific terms and concepts to help them understand themselves and the world around them&nbsp;
-*   Provide students with opportunities to develop skills, habits of mind and attitudes necessary for scientific inquiry
+*   Provide students with opportunities to develop skills, habits of mind and attitudes necessary for scientific inquiry&nbsp;
 *   Prepare students towards using scientific knowledge and methods in making personal decisions
 *   Help students appreciate how science influences people and the environment